electricimp/AWSSQS/README.md

 Key                   |       Type     | Description
 --------------------- | -------------- | -----------
-body                  | String         | AWS SQS response in a function specific structure that is json encoded. statuscode            | Integer        | http status code headers               | Table          | see headers
+body                  | string         | AWS SQS response in a function specific structure that is json encoded. statuscode            | integer        | http status code headers               | table          | see headers

 where `headers` includes

 Key                   |       Type       | Description
 --------------------- | --------------   | -----------
-x-amzn-requestid      | String           | Amazon request id content-type          | String           | Content type e.g text/XML
+x-amzn-requestid      | string           | Amazon request id content-type          | string           | Content type e.g text/XML
-date                  | String           | The date and time at which response was sent content-length        | String           | the length of the content x-amz-crc32           | String           | Checksum of the UTF-8 encoded bytes in the HTTP response
+date                  | string           | The date and time at which response was sent content-length        | string           | the length of the content x-amz-crc32           | string           | Checksum of the UTF-8 encoded bytes in the HTTP response

 # License